APHA Hall of Fame Nomination Information

 The American Paint Horse Association has placed the Hall of Fame under the umbrella of the American Paint Horse Foundation.
 The Hall of Fame has been created to provide recognition to outstanding people and horses that have made extraordinary contributions to the Association, the Paint Horse breed, and the equine industry.
 Recognition as an APHA Hall of Fame inductee is the highest honor the Association grants.

-APHA recognizes it is only through the incredible contributions of both people and horses that the Association and the Paint Horse breed has achieved its present stature, and therefore honors both people and horses in the Hall of Fame.
+APHA recognizes it is only through the incredible contributions of both people and horses that the Association and the Paint Horse breed have achieved their present stature and therefore honors both people and horses in the Hall of Fame.

-The 2017 Hall of Fame Class has already been selected, and will be inducted during the 2018 APHA Convention, to be held in the Irving, Texas on March 4, 2018.
-Nominations for future classes are always due on December 1 to be considered for the next year’s class.
+The 2024 Hall of Fame Class will be inducted during the 2024 APHA World Championship Show, to be held in Fort Worth, Texas.
+Nominations for future classes are due by December 1, 2024 to be considered for the next year’s class.